 Request a Fire-Rescue Visit/Program

-Outreach & Education Programs (use form at bottom of the page to request a program delivery)
+Outreach & Education Programs (use form at bottom of the page OR call our office to request a program delivery)

 Plano Fire-Rescue places great importance on providing fire safety education and information to our residents in order to help protect and enhance their quality of life.
 These efforts are coordinated by the Community Outreach and Education Office and include: